tegbuna/gifs4today/README.md

+___

+# GIFs4Today
+___

 **Description:**
-This is an app that will allow users to view a list of the current, most popular gifs being searched, see the top 10 gifs of the current day and search the GIPHY.com website for gifs related to key search terms they provide.
+This is an app that will allow users to view a list of the current, most popular GIFs being searched, see the top 10 GIFs of the current day and search the GIPHY.com website for GIFs related to key search terms they provide.

 **Technologies:**